mapr/drill-test-framework/README.md

 ### Configure test environment
  1. The test framework expects Drill services to be setup on a clustered environment.
 Refer to http://drill.apache.org/docs/installing-drill-in-distributed-mode for details on how to setup Drill.
- 2. Copy the `drillTestConfig` file from `framework/src/main/resources` to your home directory as `~/.drillTestConfig` Edit suitably, following instructions in the file.
+ 2. Copy the `drillTestConfig` file from `framework/src/main/resources` to your home directory as `~/.drillTestConfig`.
+Edit suitably, following instructions in the file.
  3. Source `.drillTestConfig`.
 Confirm `DRILL_HOME` and other required environment variables are set.
- 4. Edit pom.xml inside the root source directory to point `<runtimeDepenencies>` to Drill configuration files and `<drill.version>` to Drill version.
+ 4. Edit `pom.xml` inside the root source directory to point `<runtimeDepenencies>` to Drill configuration files and `<drill.version>` to Drill version.
- 5. Optionally in pom.xml, include additional links to download large datasets in the `download-maven-plugin`.
+ 5. Optionally in `pom.xml`, include additional links to download large datasets in the `download-maven-plugin`.
 These are for test suites dependent on large datasets or expected result files which cannot be checked-in with the framework.

 ### Review tests: